Mobile Banking Best Practices

 Q: How do I stop Text Banking?

-After three failed login attempts you will be locked out of the system.
-Call us at 1.800.654.9015 or visit your nearest CSB banking center to have your PIN reset.
-Your PIN will revert back to the last four digits of the primary account holder's social security number.
+A: After three failed login attempts you will be locked out of the system.
+Call us at 800.654.9015 or visit a CSB banking center to have your PIN reset.
+Your PIN will revert back to the last four digits of your social security number.